 A lack of diversification: The value of a single bond is linked to the fortunes of a single company, therefore it is highly risky to possess just one category of bond.
 The risk could be reduced by diversifying, i.e. by investing in different types of bonds (for example, in different commodity sectors or countries).
 However, this practice is still not sufficiently widespread, especially among small investors.

 The risk-return ratio: we often fail to take into consideration the close correlation between risk and return.
 The return increases as the reliability of the issuers decreases because creditors demand higher compensation for the greater risk assumed.
 You should therefore be cautious when considering bonds with particularly 'attractive' interest rates.

 Establishing a coherent time horizon: investing wisely means paying attention to your real goals and financial planning.
 Fixed coupon bonds with very long maturities may be subject to price fluctuations that compromise the return on the investment.
 In addition, you should consider the impact of inflation, which could affect the value of the coupons and, more importantly, the principal at maturity.
 You should also keep in mind that unlisted bonds are more difficult to resell before maturity, and therefore you cannot be certain of being able to use them to cope with unexpected and urgent cash flow requirements.

-A bond coupon represents the interest that is periodically paid to the bondholder as a percentage of the value of the bond.
+A bond coupon is the interest that is periodically paid to the bondholder as a percentage of the face value of the bond.